schneider-simon/uva-software-evolution/src/series1/readme.md

 # Test

 This implementation is tested manually.
 First you have to specify what base class has to be extended to be called by the unit testing framework.
 Then you can generate a report with how many assertions there are made and how many methods there are.

+# Bibliography

+Heitlager, Ilja, Tobias Kuipers, and Joost Visser.
+"A practical model for measuring maintainability."
+Quality of Information and Communications Technology, 2007.
+QUATIC 2007.
+6th International Conference on the.
+IEEE, 2007.

+Klint, Paul, Tijs Van Der Storm, and Jurgen Vinju.
+"Rascal: A domain specific language for source code analysis and manipulation."
+Source Code Analysis and Manipulation, 2009.
+SCAM'09.
+Ninth IEEE International Working Conference on.
+IEEE, 2009.

+Roy, Chanchal K., James R. Cordy, and Rainer Koschke.
+"Comparison and evaluation of code clone detection techniques and tools: A qualitative approach."
+Science of computer programming 74.7 (2009): 470-495.